Can Previous Convictions Be Used Against You in Court?

-If you have a criminal record, that will affect the kinds of offers you receive from the prosecution, and it will likely affect the judge’s determination of what your sentence should be if you go to trial and are convicted.
+If you have a criminal record, it will affect the kinds of offers you receive from the prosecution, and it will likely affect the judge’s determination of what your sentence should be if you go to trial and are convicted.

 Typically, prosecutors will give breaks, in some form or another, to people who have never been in trouble with the law before.
 Generally, a person who is charged with a low-level crime, like a misdemeanor theft, can get their criminal lawyer to work out a deal where the charges are reduced to a non-criminal offense (like disorderly conduct), and the person will serve no jail time but may have to do a day or two of community service.

 When a person is charged with a very serious offense (like murder), the prosecution will certainly not reduce the charge to a non-criminal offense with community service.
 Instead, the prosecution may substantially reduce the number of years in prison it seeks due to the person having never been previously convicted of a violent felony.

 Generally, for repeat offenders, the offer the prosecution gives will get worse with each successive case.
 For instance, with a misdemeanor drug possession charge, the prosecution may give increasingly stiff penalties that might be as follows:

 - 1st Arrest: Dismissal if defendant attends a 1-day drug class

 - 2nd Arrest: A non-criminal violation if defendant attends a 2-day drug class